GiftedNovaHD/GiftedNovaHD/README.md

 # Stuff that I am learning 🌱
 Recently, I have been exploring artificial intelligence (AI) in my free time.
 I find the relationship between rigorous mathematical models and its applications in scientific computing extremely elegant and intriguing, which was one of the motivations in learning more about AI.
 I am currently playing around with Jax as my main library for machine learning applications.

+# Other things
+- I am in college
+- I like to lift weights in my free time

 <!--
 **GiftedNovaHD/GiftedNovaHD** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.